 4-5 – highly comedogenic

-But keep in mind this rating was developed in 1972 by putting high concentrations of these single ingredients on rabbit's skin.
+But keep in mind this rating was developed in 1972 by putting high concentrations of these single ingredients on rabbit's skin, so each individual may respond differently to the comedogenic rating of an ingredient.
 We'll touch more on that later.

 1. Cocoa Butter

-Cocoa Butter has a comedogenic rating of 4 making it high on the pore clogging scale.
-However cocoa butter also has beneficial properties and it can add moisture to the skin.
+Comedogenic Rating: 4 It is very high on the pore clogging scale, however cocoa butter also has beneficial properties and it can add moisture to the skin.

-However if cocoa butter is near the top 5 ingredients of a product you're using, you might want to consider switching your product out for a few weeks to see if your acne improves.
+If cocoa butter is near the very top of the ingredients list of a product you're using, consider switching your product out for a few weeks to see if your acne improves.

-This is also a 4 on the comedogenic scale and another popular ingredient in many skincare and hair care products.
+Comedogenic Rating: 4.
 While coconut butter is likely to clog pores, again you have to see how high up in the ingredient list it is.
 If it is lower on the list, it may not affect your skin.
-However, if you have acne prone oily skin, it's best to avoid it.

 3. Acetylated lanolin Alcohol

-Not all alcohols are bad, in fact there are fatty alcohols that are commonly used in skincare, but a type of alcohol called Acetylated lanolin alcohol has a high comedogenic rating and can go deeper into the pores giving it high pore clogging potential.
+Comedogenic Rating: 4-5.
+Not all alcohols are bad, in fact fatty alcohols could hydrate skin, but a type of alcohol called Acetylated lanolin alcohol has a high comedogenic rating and can go deeper into the pores making it potentially clog pores.

 4. Laureth-4